LiskArchive/lisk-legacy-docs/examples.md

 ## Cashback App

+A simple application which rewards its users for sending tokens.

 > Check out the full code example for the [Cashback App on Github](https://github.com/LiskHQ/lisk-sdk-test-app).

-A simple application which rewards its users for sending tokens.

 ### 1. Set up Lisk SDK

-First, you need to set up the Lisk SDK following the instructions in the [Lisk SDK - Usage](../lisk-sdk/introduction.md#usage) section.
+First, you need to set up the Lisk SDK.
+Please follow the instructions in the [Lisk SDK - Usage](../lisk-sdk/introduction.md#usage) section.

 ### 2. Configure the application